Mozzo1000/notes.andreasbackstrom.se/content/index.md

 > [!info]- A note on the language being used
 > The notes on this site may be written in either English or Swedish depending on the context in which I am taking them in.
 For example, if I am reading something I will most likely take notes in the same language as being read.

-## What I'm reading
-If you are interested in what I am currently reading or have already read you can go to my [[Bookshelf]]